 Find out all about the amenities and facilities available, think carefully about how accessible the given community is and think ahead.
 Whilst a given location is ideal for you today, will it still be ideal in twenty year’s time?

-Moving to and living in Spain means a complete lifestyle change.
-The lifestyle that relocating foreigners find in Spain sometimes could not be further removed from what they are used to in their home countries.
+Moving to Spain probably means you’re going to experience a radical lifestyle change.
+The lifestyle that relocating expats find in Spain sometimes could not be further removed from what they are used to in their home countries.

 There is far more emphasis on the family and on relaxing and enjoying life in Spain.